 7. Trusting online home values

 While the internet is a helpful tool for conducting basic research or comparing mortgage options, online home valuation sites can create unrealistic expectations.
 Some of it comes from court tax records, which are notoriously inaccurate value statistics.
 Other value estimates on the Web come simply from gathering listing price data.
-It’s not an accurate value until a buyer and seller agree on a number, so house value umbers are just a reference.
-Work with an experienced real estate agent and ask him to conduct a comparative market analysis based off internal industry data — it will be more reliable.
+It’s not an accurate value for a buyer and seller agree on a number, so house value numbers are just a reference.
+Work with an experienced real estate agent and ask him to conduct a comparative market analysis based on internal industry data — it will be more reliable.

 A good agent also understands the market and will be able to highlight subtleties that affect home prices.
 For example, a house might seem like a great deal online but your agent knows that it’s facing in a direction that receives little daylight, the house next door is blighted or that the “ocean view” is actually a tiny sliver of blue only visible from the rooftop.
 Your agent might even have inside information about neighborhood drama — something you probably want to avoid at all costs.